isotope-project/ssa-densem/reviewer-log.md

 * 2304: Maybe worth pointing out this is not constructive.
 This can be done constructively if you use the partial elements monad Partial A := Σ(ϕ : Prop) ϕ ⇒ A.

-  We have added a footnote
+  We have added a footnote to this effect.

 * Section 6.3: I am not an expert on weak memory and found this section very hard to follow, and again I don't know which parts are novel